angieappiah/angieappiah.github.io/_posts/2020-07-16-the_rails_project.markdown

 These are the gems I added to my gemfile.

-gem ‘omniauth’
+gem ‘omniauth’.

-gem ‘omniauth-facebook’
+gem ‘omniauth-facebook’.

-gem ‘bycrypt’
+gem ‘bycrypt’.

 I used Omniauth to authenticate with Facebook.
 OmniAuth is a gem for Rails that lets you use multiple authentication providers alongside the more traditional username/password setup.
 I run bundle install to update these gems.